Huguitis/aoi.js-documentation/src/functions/Events/oldState.md

 ---
 title: $oldState
-description: $oldState holds data for the user voice state before it was updated (voiceStateUpdate callback).
+description: $oldState holds data for the user voice state before it was updated (voiceStateUpdate event).
 id: oldState
 ---

-`$oldState` holds data for the user voice state before it was updated (voiceStateUpdate callback).
+`$oldState` holds data for the user voice state before it was updated (voiceStateUpdate event).

 ## Usage